Polukal/prototurk-react-starter-kit/README.md

 # React Starter

-These codes are made out of packages which contain react starters
+These codes are made out of packages which contain react starters.